About Hicksville Water District

 Karl and his wife Lynn have been married for 30 years and are the proud parents of their daughter Jennifer.

-Nicholas Brigandi, Secretary
+Nicholas Brigandi, Treasurer

 When Commissioner Brigandi received the Hicksville Community Council President’s Award in 2004, it was another proud moment for this Hicksville native who has given so much back to his hometown.
 A member of the Board of Water Commissioners since 1980, Nick has accumulated a long list of accomplishments in the community.